Mortgage Refinance Guide for Washington Homeowners

 VA IRRRL (Interest Rate Reduction Refinance Loan)

-A streamlined option for eligible VA borrowers.
+A streamlined option for eligible VA borrowers to lower their rate with minimal paperwork.

 What Does It Cost to Refinance?